 The iOptron SkyTracker Pro is a small, lightweight tracker that's perfect for the beginner or someone who wants to keep things simple and lightweight.
 The SkyTracker Pro will work great for wide angle photos and camera rigs up to 5 lbs.
 If you want to use a heavier setup, or telephoto lens, you will likely want to jump up to the SkyGuider Pro, which features an 11 lb payload capacity and can easily handle a 150-600mm lens when set up properly.

 The SkyTracker Pro course will teach you everything you need to know about astrophotography including: Planning, Camera Settings, how to setup the SkyTracker Pro in the field, and even Post-Processing!

-The SAM is the most compact and versatile star tracker on the market.
+The SAM is the most versatile star tracker on the market.
 It features WiFi capabilities and an app that will allow you to control the entire star tracker from your smartphone.
 While this opens up a whole new world of possibilities, especially for timelapses, it also complicates the whole process.
 In this course, I will teach you how to use the SAM Console App to get the most out of your Mini.
 We will look at each timelapse mode, how to setup the star tracker in the field, and how to edit your images.
 As always, this course includes the full process from start to finish, with over 10 hours of instructional videos!